 In cases where that happens, you can control how to route the call by either greeting them with a message saying “You’ve previously taken advantage of this promotion.
 Please call the customer service line for further information at 1-800-123-4567”, redirect or simply hang up.

-Once your call tracking campaign is completed, its always a good idea to test your campaign and ensure all routing endpoints are functional.
+Once your call tracking campaign and routing settings are configured, it is always a good idea to test your campaign and ensure all routing endpoints are functional and route as expected.

 Routing Scenario Examples